This post contains affiliate links. We may earn a small commission when you buy through our links β at no extra cost to you.

 FAQ

-Can you machine wash a wool camping blanket?
+Can I machine wash a wool outdoor blanket without ruining it?

-How do you fold a picnic blanket back into its carry bag?
+How do I fold a picnic blanket back into its carry bag without fighting it?